-A quality admin is an Engage system user with permission and access to manage quality management policies.
+A quality admin is a user with permission and access to manage quality management policies.
 A quality admin can also create and manage evaluation forms, assign quality evaluations, coordinate calibration assignments, and view all activity in Quality Management.

 quality admin policy

-A quality evaluator is an Engage system user with permission and access to be assigned and to complete Quality Management evaluations and calibration evaluations.
+A quality evaluator is a user with permission and access to be assigned and to complete Quality Management evaluations and calibration evaluations.

 quality management policies

-In Engage Quality Management, quality management policies define the criteria that PureCloud uses to determine which interaction recordings to retain, archive, delete, assign for evaluation, and/or calibrate.
+Quality management policies define the criteria that PureCloud uses to determine which interaction recordings to retain, archive, delete, assign for evaluation, and/or calibrate.
 For more information about quality management policies, see Policies page.

 Quality of service (QoS)